 Student Life offers students many ways to find connection, community, learning, social justice, and space to support a diverse campus community.
 Not sure where to start?
 Check out each of the links below to read more about the opportunities awaiting you.

-- A safe space to explore issues of identity, diversity, and social justice in a classroom, research, or workshop setting
+- a safe space to explore issues of identity, diversity, and social justice in a classroom, research, or workshop setting?

-- Empowerment, programming, support, and community built around multicultural, racial, ethnic, and social justice-related needs and issues
+- empowerment, programming, support, and community built around multicultural, racial, ethnic, and social justice-related needs and issues?

-- An inclusive, multiculturally-focused campus space for socializing, studying, and engaging in enriching and fun programming
+- an inclusive, multiculturally-focused campus space for socializing, studying, and engaging in enriching and fun programming?

 The Program on Intergroup Relations (IGR)

-IGR is a social justice education program that blends theory and experiential learning to facilitate students' learning about social group identity, social inequality, and intergroup relations.
+IGR is a social justice education program that blends theory and experiential learning to facilitate student learning about social group identity, social inequality, and intergroup relations.
 The program prepares students to live and work in a diverse world and educates them in making choices that advance equity, justice, and peace.
 IGR is a partnership between Student Life and the College of Literature, Science, and the Arts.